 Ink, with its unparalleled fluidity, staining intensity, and transparency, has become an essential feature of my practice.
-The transparency of the ink allows much of the history of execution to be readily visible.
-As a result, layers switch back and forth in time, creating several possible readings.
-Simple motifs and events transform throughout repeated layers, becoming a part of later forms.
-The absence of sizing allows one to paint on one side of the paper to the benefit of the other; viable imagery may appear on both sides.
-Using both gesture and organically arising stain forms, the painting becomes an alternate world of suggestive forms and spaces.
-These painterly events mirror patterns from nature—atmospheric, kinesthetic, tactile, and tectonic.
+This transparency allows layers to switch back and forth in time, creating several possible readings.
+The absence of sizing allows one to paint on one side of the paper to the benefit of the other such that viable imagery may appear on both sides.
+Through gesture and organically arising stain forms, the painting becomes an alternate world of suggestive forms and spaces that mirror patterns from nature—atmospheric, kinesthetic, tactile, and tectonic.